hashicorp/design-system/website/docs/components/modal/partials/code/how-to-use.md

 {{/if}}
 ```

+!!!
+Info

+**Note:**

-Note: When a modal dialog is open with the keyboard, the focus is automatically set to the first focusable element inside the dialog, which is the "Dismiss" button.
-The action of this button has no effect on the system, so focusing on it helps prevent users from accidentally confirming.
+When a modal is opened with the keyboard, the focus is automatically set to the first focusable element inside the modal, which is the "Dismiss" button.
+The action of this button has no effect on the system, so focusing on it helps prevent users from accidentally confirming the modal.

+!!!

-#### Form within a modal dialog
+## Form within a modal dialog

-When the modal dialog contains information that might be lost on close, we recommend using a confirmation message before discarding it.
+When the modal dialog contains information that might be lost on close, use a confirmation message before discarding it.

 ```handlebars
 <Hds::Button